DougAnderson444/Tokenizer-Web-Repl/README.md

 # Components

-This REPL can run locally from the filesystem, or be saved to a static site like IPFS.
+This REPL can run locally from the filesystem, or be saved to a static site like IPFS, permaweb like Arweave, and is tokenized to Solana.

 Components are saved to an array of components.